 A priest since 1973, he carried out his pastoral work in Pamplona, Santiago de Compostela, Madrid and Torreciudad.
 He spent his last days confined to his home, but his lung disease did not prevent him from publishing his book "Los Planes de los Cremades" about the relationship between St. Josemaría and his family.

-But now I would like to recommend reading The Cremades' plans, the chronicle of the Cremades family's encounters with St. Josemaría.
-I was not a direct witness, but I was fortunate to meet some of those who participated in them, especially Pablo.
+But now I would like to recommend reading The Cremades' plans, the chronicle of the Cremades family's meetings with St. Josemaría.
+I was not a direct witness, but I did have the good fortune to meet some of those who took part in them, especially Pablo.

 In that book I have foundThis is, among other things, the confirmation of what Paul heard from his mother: "Shame only to sin.
 When someone behaves with audacity and acts without human respect, even if it is about good and even holy things, he usually meets with incomprehension, even from people who are also good and perhaps even holy.
 In the Gospel there are many examples of audacity, always accompanied by faith.The Canaanite woman imploring the healing of her daughter, the blind man Bartimaeus calling out to Jesus, the publican Zacchaeus climbing a tree.....